Louise222/Bachelor-Thesis/README.md

 ### Acknowledgements

 - Some of the data and code used in this paper comes from Cousera Online Course: Machine Learning, Andrew Ng.
-- The algorithm of kernel PCA is created by Ambarish Jash.
+- The algorithm of kernel PCA in Chapter 3 is created by Ambarish Jash.
 - The algorithm of SVM in Chapter 4 relies on LIBSVM package.
 - The algorithm of Neural Network in Chapter 4 relies on UFLDL Tutorial.